Verci87/OED-Expanded-Ryan/players-guide.md

 9. **Toughness** : Add an extra +2 hit points per level.
 10. **Tracking** : Track prey on a 4-in-6 chance basis, adjusted for small or large parties, inclement weather, and the like.
-11. **Two Weapon Fighting** : Fight with a light weapon in the off hand, for either +2 AC, or an extra attack at –2 to hit each round.^28
+11. **Scout** : Gain +1 to surprise enemies and +1 to avoid being surprised
 12. **Weapon Specialization** : Gain +2 to hit and damage with one weapon of choice.
+13. **Sweep Attacks** : Can melee attack a number of 1 HD opponents equal to their level in one round.

 #### MULTI-CLASSING

-**Adding Classes** : Elves automatically start with the wizard class, plus one more of their choice.
-To add a new class, a character needs a score of 16 or more in the new prime requisite, and must sacrifice 1,000 XP.^29
+**Adding Classes** : To add a new class, a character needs a score of 16 or more in the new prime requisite, and must sacrifice F2000XP, T1200XP, W2500XP.^29

-**Experience** : After each adventure, the character applies all earned XP to a single class of their choice.^30
+**Experience** : After each adventure, the character applies all earned XP to a single class of their choice.
+Elves and Dwarves gain -20%. ^30

 **Benefits** : The multi-classed character uses the best entry for armor, weapons, attacks, and saves.
 Hit points are rolled for each class, with the highest being used.
 Fighter/wizards may cast spells in leather or chain (melee weapon in one hand, no shield).
-Thief skills are restricted to leather armor only.^31
+Some Thief skills are restricted to leather armor only.^31

 ### Original Edition Delta is compatible with Original